-The nominees for the awards were announced on 6th September, with a shortlist of 30 confirmed for the men's prize, including Inter Miami's Lionel Messi, who is the red-hot favourite to be handed the trophy for a record-extending eighth time.
+The nominees for the awards were announced on October 8th, with a shortlist of 30 confirmed for the men's prize, including Paris Saint-Germain's Lionel Messi, who is among the favourites to be handed the trophy for a record-extending seventh time.

 Conceived by French sportswriter Gabriel Hanot, the Ballon d'Or was first awarded in 1956 to Blackpool and England star Stanley Matthews, who pipped Real Madrid duo Alfredo Di Stefano and Raymond Kopa to the prize.

 Initially seen as an award for just European players, the criteria was extended to include players from all over the world playing in Europe in 1995, with George Weah becoming the first player from outside the continent to pick up the trophy that same year.

 The award then became a truly global prize in 2007, with all professional footballers from around the world being considered eligible.

 Argentina star Messi has won the Ballon d'Or on a record six occasions, one more than old adversary Cristiano Ronaldo, while Michel Platini, Marco van Basten and Johan Cruyff are the only other players to have received the accolade more than twice.